forsyde/aesa-radar/docs/text/00_Intro.md

 formulate a set of properties in the [QuicCheck](https://begriffs.com/posts/2017-01-14-design-use-quickcheck.html) DSL for each component of the AESA model which are validated against a number of randomly-generated tests.
-In @sec:refine-model we focus on gradually refining the initial (high-level) specification model to lower level ones, more suitable for (backend) implementation synthesis, followed by @sec:refine-props where we formulate new properties for validating each of these new refinements.
-All refinenents in @sec:refine happen in the domain(s) of the ForSyDe-Atom DSL.
+In @sec:atom-network we focus on refining the behavior of the initial (high-level) specification model to lower level ones, more suitable for (backend) implementation synthesis, followed by @sec:stream-prop-defs where we formulate new properties for validating some of these refinements.
+All refinements in @sec:refine happen in the domain(s) of the ForSyDe-Atom DSL.
 In @sec:synth we switch the DSL to ForSyDe-Deep, which benefits from automatic synthesis towards VHDL: @sec:synth-model presents further refined models, whereas in @sec:synth-props properties for validating these models are formulated.
 Finally